JosephMossman/Splunk_SOC_Assignment/README.md

 - VSI has insider information that JobeCorp will launch the same web server attack but use a different IP each time in order to avoid being stopped by the rule you just created.

-- What other rules can you create to protect VSI from attacks against your webserver?
+- Conceive two more rules in "plain english" that you can create to protect VSI from attacks against your webserver?

-    - Conceive of two more rules in "plain english".
   **Hint**: Look for other fields that indicate the attacker.

     - VSI could look into two other fields “useragent” and “bytes” to identify the attacker.